Gerald's Game (film): Plot

 Jessie and Gerald Burlingame arrive at an isolated lake house in Fairhope, Alabama, for a romantic getaway.
 While Gerald takes Viagra, Jessie offers raw Kobe steak to a stray dog before her husband leads her to the bedroom, leaving the door to the house open.
-Hoping to rekindle their relationship, she changes into a new slip and he handcuffs her to the bedposts to enact a rape fantasy.
-She soon tells him to stop, leading to a heated argument, and Gerald suddenly dies of a heart attack, leaving Jessie trapped in the handcuffs.
+Hoping to rekindle their relationship, she changes into a new slip, and he handcuffs her to the bedposts to enact a rape fantasy.
+She tells him to stop, leading to a heated argument, and Gerald dies of a heart attack, leaving Jessie trapped in the handcuffs.

-Hours pass and the dog enters the house, eating pieces of Gerald's corpse.
+Hours pass, and the dog enters the house, eating pieces of Gerald's corpse.
 A hallucination of Gerald taunts the helpless Jessie about their strained marriage and his erectile dysfunction.
 Dehydrated and fatigued, Jessie also hallucinates a more self-assured version of herself, who explains things about her and Gerald that she never had the courage to acknowledge.
-The hallucinations trigger her to remember a glass of water Gerald left on the shelf above the bed, which she manages to reach, rolling the price tag from her slip into a drinking straw.
+The hallucinations trigger her to remember a glass of water Gerald left on the shelf above the bed, which she reaches.

 Night falls, and a deformed figure with a bag of human bones and trinkets briefly appears in the bedroom.
-Gerald suggests this "Moonlight Man" is Death waiting to take Jessie, but the dog's reaction and a bloody footprint leave her unsure whether he is another hallucination.
+Gerald suggests that this "Moonlight Man" is Death waiting to take Jessie, but the dog's reaction and a bloody footprint leave her unsure whether he is another hallucination.
 Gerald calls Jessie "Mouse," her father's nickname for her, triggering her memory of a family vacation during a solar eclipse: alone with twelve-year-old Jessie, her father coaxed her to sit on his lap, masturbating while she watched the eclipse, then manipulated her into pretending the assault never happened.